-Under this scenario the aircraft lessee will make a series of reserve payments to cover upcoming major maintenance events on the aircraft such as engine, propeller and landing gear overhaul.
+Under this scenario the Lessee will make reserve payments to cover upcoming major maintenance events on the aircraft such as engine, propeller and landing gear overhaul.

-- The M+ program provides the operator with budget predictability, a simplified ordering process, and expedient parts logistics through a Viking-managed repair, overhaul, replace system, as well as subscriptions to up-to-date technical publications and maintenance tracking/planning tools.
+The M+ program provides the operator with budget predictability, a simplified ordering process and expedient parts logistics through a Viking-managed repair, overhaul, and replace system.
+Also included are technical publication subscriptions and maintenance tracking/planning tools.

-- Viking provides complete Airframe, Systems, Propeller, and Avionics support for the the operator DHC-6-400 fleet.
-Engines are covered by our partner Pratt and Whitney
+Viking provides complete airframe, systems, propeller, and avionics support for the operator.
+Engines are covered by our partner, Pratt & Whitney.

 Viking supplies all rotables required under an exchange program, and manages the entire rotable repair and overhaul activity, thus removing the burden of carrying staff to manage multiple component vendors and to ship/track high value inventory assets.
 Also joining M+ allows the operators to carry a reduced inventory and saves the finance group from significant investment in acquisition of spares to protect operational reliability.